Daylight Hours Solution

 What is Daylight Hours?

 The Daylight Hours formula is defined as the period of time during each Day that commences at sunrise on such Day and ends at the time of sunset on such Day and is represented as td = 3600*acos(-tan(Φ)*tan(δ)) or Daylight Hours = 3600*acos(-tan(Latitude Angle)*tan(Declination Angle)).
-Latitude Angle is defined as the angle between the sun's rays and its projection on the horizontal surface & The declination angle of the sun is the angle between the equator and a line drawn from the centre of the Earth to the centre of the sun.
+Latitude Angle is the angle between a line to a point on the surface of the Earth and the equatorial plane & Declination Angle is the angle between the magnetic field lines and the horizontal plane at a particular location on the Earth's surface.

 How to calculate Daylight Hours?